 - launched campaigns that pressure companies and schools to introduce “diversity” instruction and/or policies that celebrate homosexual, transgender and same-sex marriage themes.

-- In 2015 HRC spent $59.9 million.
+- In 2015 HRC reported $59 million in total revenue.
 The organization stated that the money allowed them to “support the oral arguments in Obergefell v.
 Hodges that set the stage for the historic U.S. Supreme Court decision on marriage equality … and continue to expand our programs targeted at youth well-being…”

-- In the 2016 report, HRC writes of groups that espouse a biblical view of sexuality that it is their “duty to shine a spotlight on these shameful groups, hold their leaders and followers accountable.”
+- In the 2016 report, HRC writes of “dangerous groups”–listing as an example a Christian legal ministry that espouses a biblical view of sexuality–stating that it is their “duty to shine a spotlight on these shameful groups, hold their leaders and followers accountable.”